concur/developer.concur.com/src/api-reference/travel/itinerary/itinerary.markdown

 * Request trip information for SAP Concur users.
 * Partner developers must determine which configurations are required for their solution prior to the review process.
 Use the [Developer Forum][4] if you have questions about the configuration settings.

-If you are a TMC or a SAP Concur partner developer who would like to start using this web service, please visit: [http://www.concur.com/en-us/connect-platform/suppliers][3] or contact the SAP Concur Connect Platform Team.
+If you are a TMC or a SAP Concur partner developer who would like to start using this web service, please visit: [http://www.concur.com/en-us/connect-platform/suppliers][3] or contact the SAP Partner Enablement Team.
 SAP Concur products are highly configurable, and not all clients will have access to all features.

 Some itinerary data may have come from Sabre.
 SAP Concur encourages you to speak to Sabre about becoming a Sabre Authorized Developer.